THE COMPANY OF BIOLOGISTS TRAVEL GRANT

 • if demand outstrips supply, priority will be given to applicants from low and middle income countries as specified by the world bank and applicants who are incurring travel costs.

 This year, the SEB has provided £40,000 of funding for SEB student and early career scientist members who are presenting a poster or talk at the SEB Annual Conference.
 Student and early career members can apply for up to £800 to support their travel to this flagship event that brings together biologists from across the globe to make connections and share their research.
 The conference takes place each year in the first week of July.

 "The travel grant allowed me to take part in the SEB Conference and present a poster, to get acquainted with a large number of foreign scientists and to establish useful contacts."

-To be eligible for a travel grant you must:
+To be eligible for a travel grant you must meet the following criteria:

-- be a student member or early career of the SEB
+- Applicant must be a current student or early career SEB member.

-- be at least in the second year of your SEB membership or if you are a new member you must hold a multi-year membership*
+- Applicant must be in the second consecutive year of SEB membership or if you are a new member you must hold a multi-year membership*

-- must not have been awarded an SEB conference travel grant last years SEB Annual Conference
+- Applicant must not have been awarded an SEB conference travel grant to attend last years SEB Annual Conference.

-- have registered and paid to attend the conference
+- Applicant must have registered and paid to attend the conference.

 * new student members are only eligible to apply for multi-year year student membership (i.e. Student 3 years or Student 5 years) if their program of study is not due to finish before the end of the membership period to which they are applying.